| 0 |

 |

-Conductor Varda Zelig, one of the key figures in "Halel"
+Conductor Varda Zelig, one of the key figures in "Hallel"

 describes in detail the composer's language and approach